-Eq.\ref{d_ge_copt} shows that follow the optical depth increase, the classical method provides a more preciser frequency estimation for near-resonance-center of the spectrum of $\Delta\omega_{EIT}/2\sqrt{ln2}$.
-Notice that, however, the classical method always cannot give the information at the absolutely resonance center of the spectrum.
-For the limitation of QEF, by comparing Eq.\ref{FI_lim} and Eq.\ref{Fc_lim_a}, a straightforward result was given that the limitation of QEF is Euler's number $e\approx2.71$.
+Eq.\ref{d_ge_copt} shows that following the increase in optical depth, the classical method provides a more precise frequency estimation for the near-resonance-center of the spectrum of $\Delta\omega_{EIT}/2\sqrt{ln2}$.
+Notice that, however, the classical method cannot always give the information at the absolute resonance center of the spectrum.
+In terms of the limitation of QEF, compare Eq.\ref{FI_lim} and Eq.\ref{Fc_lim_a}, to obtain a straight-forward result indicating that the limitation of QEF is Euler’s number $e\approx2.71$.

-To illustrate the advantage of the quantum method, we further compare the QEF but the conditions are chosen optimally in the classical method.
-By subbing Eq.\ref{d_ge_copt} into Eq.\ref{Fqd} and consider $\alpha\gg\alpha_d$, we have $\mathcal{F}_{q}(\delta^{\Lambda,\pm}_{c,opt})=16\alpha\Gamma^{2}/(e-1)\left|\Omega_c\right|^4$.
-Therefore, even the conditions are chosen at optimally for classical case, the quantum method still provide a QEF of $e/(e-1)\approx1.6$, which shows the limitation of quantum advantage for estimating the frequency of near-resonance-center.
+To illustrate the advantage of the quantum method, we further compare the QEF, but with the optimal conditions chosen with the classical method.
+By substituting Eq.\ref{d_ge_copt} into Eq.\ref{Fqd} and considering $\alpha\gg\alpha_d$, we arrive at $\mathcal{F}_{q}(\delta^{\Lambda,\pm}_{c,opt})=16\alpha\Gamma^{2}/(e-1)\left|\Omega_c\right|^4$.
+Therefore, even with the optimal conditions chosen for the classical case, the quantum method still provides a QEF of $e/(e-1)\approx1.6$, which shows the limitation of the quantum advantage for estimating the frequency of the near-resonance-center.